TannerTorrey3/top-king/README.md

 Our innovations to the game of chess, will create a new platform where gaming can be more than a past-time.
 It can be an act of charity, a source of income, and way to exchange culture and learn.

 ### Mission Statement
-Spread our love for chess, blockchain, and cultural diversity to our users.
-To provide financial inclusion and access to education to our users, and never charge for it.
-We are commited to sustainability, security of our users, and decentralized finance/education.
+Our mission is to promote chess, blockchain, and cultural diversity while providing financial inclusion and education to our users.
+We will never charge for our services and are commited to sustainability, security of our users, and decentralized finance/education.
 We are and always will be, "for the people by the people".
+Our team is dedicated to maintaining open-source software and providing users with a platform that offers more than just entertainment.

 All members of our development team are volunteers, who believe in our mission, goals, and vision.
 Our development team is commited to maintaining our open source software.